Six players said they won't be going to the White House

 Patriots running back James White suggested that he might skip the visit as well, but has not made up his mind.

-"I'll wait 'til the time comes and decide then," White said
+“I’ll wait ‘til the time comes and decide then,” White said on Tuesday.

 CNN Sports Correspondent Coy Wire predicted that “there will be more,” including players from college football, who will decline an invitation from the White House “because they’re watching their peers.”